c6o/docs/content/guides/commands/teleport.md

 Teleport's purpose is to allow developers to develop and debug their code locally as though they are inside the cluster.

-## Use-Case
+## Use Case

 Local running services that are being modified need to talk to services that are deployed in a cluster so that developers only need to run what they are changing.

 ## Under the hood